+1. Step back and review

-- Before launching into any sort of legal review, take a step back and review your current customer work demands and ongoing projects: - Assess the extent to which your own, internal ability to meet commercial commitments given to your customers and suppliers are likely to be affected by Covid-19.
+Before launching into any sort of legal review, take a step back and review your current customer work demands and ongoing projects:

+- Assess the extent to which your own, internal ability to meet commercial commitments given to your customers and suppliers are likely to be affected by Covid-19.
 Will you need to rely on some of the contractual protections that may be available to you? - Assess the extent to which your ability to meet commercial commitments is dependent upon your supply chain partners meeting their commitments to you.
-Make sure you understand how multi-tiered your supply chain is, and where the risk of disruption sits. - O Assess whether those supply chain partners can meet their commitments.
-In that assessment, consider the risk of insolvency of supply chain partners. - Create your risk assessment, identifying those areas where you believe there is a risk of failure. - Update financial forecasts and project programmes accordingly. - Consider what reasonable steps you might take to eliminate, or at least mitigate, the effects of Covid-19, and what reasonable steps you might ask (or require) others to take.
+Make sure you understand how multi-tiered your supply chain is, and where the risk of disruption sits. - Assess whether those supply chain partners can meet their commitments.
+In that assessment, consider the risk of insolvency of supply chain partners. - Create your risk assessment, identifying those areas where you believe there is a risk of failure. - Update financial forecasts and project programmes accordingly.

+2. Consider different scenarios

+Consider what reasonable steps you might take to eliminate, or at least mitigate, the effects of Covid-19, and what reasonable steps you might ask (or require) others to take.
 What is your Plan B for potentially failing suppliers?
 Are there alternative suppliers you can use?
 Will these steps require a change to existing contractual commitments, or can they be managed within the existing framework?
+Establish when you need to put those steps into action.

+3. Prioritise Obligations

-Establish when you need to put those steps into action. - Where you identify that you can perform some, but not all, of your obligations, it will be necessary to consider which commitments you prioritise.
+Where you identify that you can perform some, but not all, of your obligations, it will be necessary to consider which commitments you prioritise.
 This analysis will need to consider the consequences of underperformance on non-priority commitments - from a commercial, legal (see below) and reputational standpoint.
+If you are regulated body, what requirements does your regulator impose?

+4. Communicate

-If you are regulated body, what requirements does your regulator impose? - Determine what pre-emptive communication you need to have with your customers, suppliers and other stakeholders.
+Determine what pre-emptive communication you need to have with your customers, suppliers and other stakeholders.
 Consider whether a collaborative approach might assist in practical management of the issues and the establishment of contingencies.
+An appreciation of the legal ramifications (contained in this note) might support your efforts to negotiate sensible, practical variations to the contracts.

+5. Keep records

-An appreciation of the legal ramifications (contained in this note) might support your efforts to negotiate sensible, practical variations to the contracts. - Keep records of the ongoing impact Covid-19 has had on your performance, since this may be useful if a dispute arises.
-However, do consider that those records may become disclosable in the event of a dispute so you might want to engage lawyers to take advantage of legal privilege. - Discuss with your insurance brokers whether you are able to rely on any policies of insurance (for example, business interruption) and ensure you comply with any applicable claims notification procedures.
+Keep records of the ongoing impact Covid-19 has had on your performance, since this may be useful if a dispute arises.
+However, do consider that those records may become disclosable in the event of a dispute - so you might want to engage lawyers to take advantage of legal privilege.

-What does the law say?
+6. Clarify your insurance position

+Discuss with your insurance brokers whether you are able to rely on any policies of insurance (for example, business interruption) and ensure you comply with any applicable claims notification procedures.

+WHAT DOES THE LAW SAY

 It will be important to establish what legal rights you have, and what you might need to do in order to preserve those rights.
-The starting point is to review the relevant contracts and agreements (including standard terms on purchase orders, etc).
+The starting point is to review the relevant contracts (including standard terms on purchase orders, etc).

-Once you have identified the applicable contracts, identify which jurisdiction governs them.
+Once you have identified the relevant contracts, identify which jurisdiction governs them.
 In some circumstances, you may need legal input to determine which set of terms actually governs a particular relationship.
 The laws appliable in different countries can vary quite widely.
-You may find a mismatch within the same project - for example, English law may govern your contract with your customer, but Chinese law may govern the law of your contract with a critical supplier enabling you to perform your customer contract.
+You may find a mismatch within the same project - for example, English law may govern your contract with your customer, but Chinese law may govern the law of your contract with a critical supplier.
 This creates a complexity and a risk.